lukifer23/svg-X/README.md

 ## Known Limitations

-- Large images are automatically scaled down to 1000px maximum dimension (`scaleToMaxDimension`)
+- Large images are automatically scaled down to 1000px maximum dimension (`resizeImage`)
 - Works best with high-contrast images
 - Processing may take some time depending on image complexity